whohensee/SeeChange/docs/setup.md

   database: seechange
 ```

-Replace `/path/to/local/archive` with the path to the local archive directory,
+Replace `/path/to/local/archive` with the path to the local archive directory.
-which should also be defined as the environmental variable `SEECHANGE_TEST_ARCHIVE_DIR`.

 The same files (`local_overrides.yaml` and `local_augments.yaml`) can be used
 on the main SeeChange directory, where they have the same effect,